nolandseigler/sandbox/rock-paper-scissors/README.md

 * A function called `getRoundWinner`, which takes a round number (`1`, `2`, or `3`), compares both player's move types and values for that round, and returns the appropriate winner (`'Player One'`, `'Player Two'`, or `'Tie'`)

-* A function called `getGameWinner`, which compares both player's move types and values for the whole game and returns the appropriate winner (`'Player One'`, `'Player Two'`, or `'Tie'`)
+* A function called `getGameWinner`, which compares both player's move types and values for the whole gameTitlePage and returns the appropriate winner (`'Player One'`, `'Player Two'`, or `'Tie'`)

 * Bonus: A function called `setComputerMoves`, which chooses three random moves for player two.
 The move type for each move should be completely random, and the move values should be random but add up to 99.

-To demo your version of the game, open **index.html** in your browser (by double clicking **index.html** in a file browser or dragging it into your Internet browser).
+To demo your version of the gameTitlePage, open **index.html** in your browser (by double clicking **index.html** in a file browser or dragging it into your Internet browser).
 You will be writing
 JavaScript code that uses new syntax (you will learn more about this later), so you will need to use the most up-to-date version of Chrome to ensure your code runs correctly.
 If your version of Chrome is too old, correctly-written code may still not run as expected.